Lightstreamer/Lightstreamer-kafka-connector/examples/README.md

 - [quickstart](quickstart/): the _Quick Start_ app
 - [quickstart-producer](quickstart-producer/): the producer for the _Quick Start_ app
 - [quickstart-ssl](quickstart-ssl/): the _Quick Start_ app with encryption settings
-- [quickstart-confluent-cloud](vendors/confluent/quickstart-confluent-cloud/): the _Quick Start_ app with _Confluent Cloud_ as the target Kafka Cluster
+- [quickstart-confluent-cloud](vendors/confluent/quickstart-confluent/): the _Quick Start_ app with the _Confluent Platform_ as the target Kafka Cluster
-- [quickstart-schema-registry](vendors/confluent/quickstart-schema-registry/): the _Quick Start_ app with the _Confluent Schema Registry_
+- [quickstart-schema-registry](quickstart-schema-registry/): the _Quick Start_ app with the _Confluent Schema Registry_
 - [quickstart-redpanda-selfhosted](vendors/redpanda/quickstart-redpanda-selfhosted/): the _Quick Start_ app with _Redpanda_ as the target broker
 - [quickstart-redpanda-serverless](vendors/redpanda/quickstart-redpanda-serverless/): the _Quick Start_ app with _Redpanda Serverless_ as the target cluster
 - [quickstart-aiven](vendors/aiven/quickstart-aiven/): the _Quick Start_ app with _Aiven for Apache Kafka_ as the target Kafka cluster